Slightsmile/Bus-MS-Project/README.md

-# 🚌 Bus Manaegement System Project
+# 🚌 Bus Management System Project

 A Java-based application designed to streamline and modernize the management of bus operations.
 The system provides a user-friendly platform for passengers, staff, and administrators to handle bus route management, scheduling, and seat bookings with improved efficiency and reduced manual effort.